eXascaleInfolab/bench-vldb20/Algorithms/README.md

 ### Introduction

-We will show how to add an algorithm that is written in C++ (using arma::) to the benchmark.
-The process is done in two primary steps: adding the code of the algorithm to AlgoCollection and importing it into the TestingFramework.
+This tutorial shows how to add an algorithm written in C++ (using arma::) to the benchmark.
+The process is done in two main steps: 1) add the code of the algorithm to AlgoCollection and 2) import it into the TestingFramework.

 The process will be illustrated on an example algorithm that we call MeanImpute, but while you follow the guide you can replace the names that are used with your own algorithm as you see fit, so long as they remain consistent.

 ### Prerequisites for the algorithm

-- Language: C++
+- Language: C++ using Armadillo
-- Algebra library: armadillo
-- Extra dependencies: any, provided they are compatible with C++14 and don't conflict with Armadillo, MLPACK, openBLAS, LAPACK, ARPACK
+- Extra dependencies: any, provided they are compatible with C++14 and do not conflict with Armadillo, MLPACK, openBLAS, LAPACK, ARPACK
-- [optional, but recommended] Code has to compile under strict compiler flags `-Wall -Werror -Wextra -pedantic -Wconversion -Wsign-conversion`
+- [optional, but recommended] The code has to compile under strict compiler flags `-Wall -Werror -Wextra -pedantic -Wconversion -Wsign-conversion`

-- Input: take an arma::mat& class instance where columns are time series and rows are time points, and the missing values are designated as NaN
+- Algorithm input: take an arma::mat& class instance where columns are time series and rows are time points, and the missing values are designated as NaN
-- Output: missing values are imputed in the same arma::mat instance as input (it's passed by reference) and the matrix doesn't contain any NaNs or Infs
+- Algorithm output: missing values are imputed in the same arma::mat instance as input (it's passed by reference) and the matrix doesn't contain any NaNs or Infs

 ### AlgoCollection